 Student Wellness in Dental Hygiene School

-It’s completely normal for students in dental hygiene school to feel stressed out and overwhelmed, especially those tackling accelerated coursework.
-Going through school is just as much about learning to take care of yourself as it is about learning how to take care of patients.
-According to the American Student Dental Association, there are five dimensions of personal wellness to identify with: emotional, physical, intellectual, occupational and environmental.
-Here are some resources available to help dental hygiene students maintain overall health.
+It is completely normal for students in dental hygiene school to feel overwhelmed, especially those tackling accelerated coursework.
+Going through school is just as much about learning to take care of yourself as learning how to take care of patients.
+According to the American Student Dental Association, there are five dimensions of personal wellness to identify with: emotional, physical, intellectual, occupational, and environmental.
+Here are some dental hygiene student resources to maintain overall health.

 A complete online guide to resources available to students as they go through school and transfer into careers as hygienists.
 The ASDA hosts Wellness Webinars and Wellness Challenges, and breaks down helpful information by state associations.
-This site breaks down the five dimensions of wellness and explains how to maintain great health in each category.
+This site dives into the five dimensions of wellness and explains how to maintain great health in each category.

-A membership-based online forum for dental hygienists and students, focused on support, troubleshooting and communications specific to dental hygiene.
+This membership-based online forum for dental hygienists and students focuses on support, troubleshooting, and communications specific to dental hygiene.
 From blogs and podcasts to message boards, this site provides real-life peer resources and advice.

 Check out the dental school's wellness center.
-Many dental hygiene schools have services and resources available specifically for stress management.
-The ASDA provides a page to many schools’ wellness offices; if a school isn’t listed, ask a professor or adviser about similar programs the school may offer.
+Many dental hygiene schools offer services and resources available specifically for stress management.

 After Dental Hygiene School: What's Next?